CS FMP 200 - Car radio AEG - Free user manual and instructions

 middle left and right sides of the unit.
 Then slide the sleeve off the back of the unit.

-Slide the unit into the sleeve until it Locks into place.
+- Slide the unit into the sleeve until it locks into place.

-To further secure the unit, use the supplied metal strap to secure the back of the unit in place.
+- To further secure the unit, use the supplied metal strap to secure the back of the unit in place.
 Use the supplied hardware (Hex Nut (5mm) and Spring Washer) to attach one end of the strap to the mounting bolt on the back of the unit.
 If necessary, bend the metal strap to fit your vehicle's mounting area.
 Then use the supplied hardware

-(Tapping Screw (5x25mm) and Plain Washer) to attach the other end of metal strap to a solid metal part of the vehicle under the dashboard.
+(Tapping Screw (5x25mm) and Plain Washer) to attach the other end of the metal strap to a solid metal part of the vehicle under the dashboard.
 This strap also helps ensure proper electrical grounding of the unit.

 Removing the unit